Luc Frieden: Premiership (2023–present)

 On 26 February 2024 Frieden travelled to Paris, where Emmanuel Macron was holding an emergency summit over the situation in Ukraine, as they had suffered the loss of Avdiivka.
 Czech Prime Minister Peter Fiala proposed to purchase 500,000 rounds of artillery ammunition for Volodymyr Zelensky's forces.

 On 21 March 2024 at the Nuclear Energy Summit 2024 in Brussels, Frieden declared an openness for nuclear power, breaking a largely held national consensus.
 Luxembourg would not build a nuclear reactor and was still lobbying neighboring countries to close their reactors close to the Grand-Duchy, but he would not dictate other countries how to transition from fossil fuels.
 Frieden underlined that research of new nuclear technologies is important in his view.
 This stance was met with a flurry of criticism inside Luxembourg, ranging from environmental NGOs to nearly all parties.
 It was noted that Serge Wilmes, minister of environment and also member of Frieden's CSV confirmed the anti-nuclear position of Luxembourg on the same day.
 In the environmental commission of the Chamber of Deputies, Frieden explained his position on 27 March 2024, which was widely viewed as backpedaling from his statements in Brussels and criticized as uncoordinated and arbitrary.

+Public image

+In successive opinion polls, Frieden's popularity within Luxembourg has consistently declined since he took office as prime minister.
+In a December 2025 poll conducted for RTL and Luxemburger Wort, his popularity rating was 52%, a record low, marking the first time an incumbent prime minister had been ranked outside the top 10 of most popular politicians.